U.S. imposes sanctions on alleged Honduran drug gang

 The sanctions freeze any assets the group, its businesses and several of its high-profile members may hold in the United States, and prohibits U.S. residents and firms from dealing with them.

-Honduras's new government has also stepped up its battle against organised crime and earlier this week seized more than 50 properties belonging to the Valle family, which runs the gang.
+Honduras's new government has also stepped up its battle against organized crime and earlier this week seized more than 50 properties belonging to the Valle family, which runs the gang.

 Most of the raids took place near the Guatemalan border, where drug traffickers are suspected of moving tons of cocaine on its way from South America to the United States.